dbojado/time-series-exercises/README.md

 # Time Series Exercises

 ## Summary
-Time series analysis is about finding patterns in temporal data and making predictions, forecasting, based on those patterns.
+- Time series analysis is about finding patterns in temporal data and making predictions, forecasting, based on those patterns.
+- What should we expect to happen next?
+(Time Series Analysis)

 ## Common Use Cases
 - Sales & Revenue